KuroLabs/stegcloak/README.md

 ## Features
 - Protect your invisible secret using passwords and HMAC integrity
 - Cryptographically secure by encrypting the invisible secret using AES-256-CTR.
-- Uses 6 Invisible characters in unicode characters that works everywhere in the web.

-  Including the most important ones Tweets, Gmail, Whatsapp, Telegram, Instagram, Facebook etc.
+- Uses 6 Invisible characters in unicode characters that works everywhere in the web - Tweets, Gmail, WhatsApp, Telegram, Instagram, Facebook, and many more!
 - Maximum Compression to reduce the payload (LZ, Huffman).
 - Completely invisible, uses Zero Width Characters instead of white spaces or tabs.
 - Super fast!
 Hides the Wikipedia page-source for steganography (800 lines and 205362 characters) within a covertext of 3 words in under one second.